 Of course, it's more of a fun guessing game than anything else.
 Because the Ramzi method is not well validated or researched, you want to take the result with a grain of salt.

 You will need to wait until at least your second ultrasound if you want a more accurate prediction.
+In the meantime, check out our lists of the best infant car seats, best convertible car seats, best baby monitors, and all of our other baby gear reviews to start planning for your baby gear needs.

 In the meantime, you and your partner can have a lot of fun using the Ramzi method to make a more informed prediction about whether you'll be having a boy or girl.
 Check out our list of gender-neutral baby names if you want to start picking baby names without worrying too much about whether you're going to have a boy or girl!